“This post may contain affiliate links. Please read my disclosure for more info.

 How to Do This

 Here’s how I started my emergency fund – and I could kick myself for not doing it sooner.
-I installed the Digit app, which connects to your checking account and moves small, affordable amounts every few days into an emergency fund.
+I installed the Digit app on my phone, which connects to your checking account and moves small, affordable amounts every few days into an emergency fund.

 Digit is free for 100 days, then they’ll deduct $2.99/month from your account.